alinex/node-book/doc/3rd-party.md

 # 3rd Party Modules

-Some modules I find usable for some parts.
+Some awesome modules I use in my projects.

 ## Development